-A property rental scam has returned to Barrie, police warn.
+A property rental scam has returned to Barrie, police warned.

-Advertisements have been placed on Kijiji, Craig’s List or other similar ad posting sites with houses for rent with the price lower than market average, Barrie police say.
+Advertisements have been placed on Kijiji, Craiglist, or other similar ad posting sites with houses for rent with the price lower than the market average, Barrie police said.

 Once conversation begins, the “landlord” states they are unable to show the property as they currently live out of town.
 Often the address, details of the property and interior photos are provided via email.

 Many of these homes have recently been listed for sale or rent and these details are obtained by the fraudsters from original listing source, police say.